 Lieberman - nyet, nyet, nyet

-Meretz take care not to get too close to a party ready to turn Israel into the only democratic country in the world whose government includes a racist party.
+Though Lieberman identifies as a veteran left-winger, Meretz must be careful not to get too close to a party ready to turn Israel into the only democratic country in the world whose government includes a racist party.

 The 2006 elections will go down in Israeli history as the first elections that legitimized ripping the heart out of the Declaration of Independence - the undertaking to "uphold the full social and political equality of all its citizens, without distinction of race, creed or sex."
 True, Yisrael Beiteinu is not the first party to call for denying Israeli citizens the right to live in the state on the grounds of religion and race.
 Rehavam Ze'evi's Moledet was in the Knesset and was even a coalition partner in one of the right-wing governments.
 But Ze'evi was never invited to eat pickled herring at Yossi Beilin's table, and was never showered with a smidgen of the praise bestowed by the Meretz chairman upon Avigdor Lieberman.